GDPR

 ICS

-Biologinės dirvožemio savybės (1) Žemės ūkis (Žodynai) (1) Kiti su dirvožemio kokybe susiję standartai (1) Acoustics in building.
-Sound insulation (1) Additive manufacturing (1) Advanced ceramics (2) Aerospace electric equipment and systems (6) Agricultural machines and equipment in general (1) Alarm and warning systems (1) Aluminium products (1) Anaesthetic, respiratory and reanimation equipment (1) Application of information technology in general (1) Automatic controls for household use (1) Biobased products (1) Biological evaluation of medical devices (1) Biology.
-Botany.
-Zoology (2) Cableway equipment (1) Cereals, pulses and derived products (1) Chemical analysis (1) Cloud computing (2) Company organization and management in general (1) Concrete and concrete products (1) Cooking ranges, working tables, ovens and similar appliances (2) Cranes (1) Cryogenic vessels (2) Diagnostic equipment (1) Disinfectants and antiseptics (1) Domestic safety (6) Doors and windows (1) Drinking water (1) Electric heaters (3) Electric road vehicles (1) Electric tools (3) Electrical and electronic equipment (1) Electrical apparatus for explosive atmospheres (2) Electrical engineering in general (3) Electricity supply systems (1) Electroacoustics (1) Electronic components in general (1) Emission (1) Enamels (2) Environmental testing (1) Equipment for petroleum and natural gas industries in general (3) Examination of physical properties of water (1) Examination of water in general (1) External sewage systems (1) Fertilizers (6) Fibre optic interconnecting devices (2) Fibre optic systems in general (1) Fire protection (2) Fire-resistance of building materials and elements (1) Fissile materials and nuclear fuel technology (1) Fixed resistors (1) Floor coverings (2) Fuel systems (1) Furniture (2) Fuses and other overcurrent protection devices (1) Gas and steam turbines.
-Steam engines (1) Gas pressure vessels, gas cylinders (1) Gases for industrial application (1) Geometrical Product Specification (GPS) (1) Governance and ethics (1) High voltage switchgear and controlgear (1) Hoses and hose assemblies (1) Identification cards.
+Hidrologinės dirvožemio savybės (1) Kiti su dirvožemio kokybe susiję standartai (1) Žemės ūkis (Žodynai) (1) Biologinės dirvožemio savybės (1) Additive manufacturing (1) Advanced ceramics (2) Aerospace electric equipment and systems (6) Agricultural machines and equipment in general (1) Alarm and warning systems (1) Alkaline secondary cells and batteries (1) Aluminium products (1) Anaesthetic, respiratory and reanimation equipment (3) Automatic controls for household use (1) Biobased products (1) Biological evaluation of medical devices (1) Bolts, screws, studs (1) Cableway equipment (2) Cereals, pulses and derived products (1) Cloud computing (2) Company organization and management in general (1) Components and accessories in general (1) Components for rotating machines (1) Concrete and concrete products (1) Corrosion of metals (1) Cranes (1) Cryogenic vessels (2) Disinfectants and antiseptics (1) Domestic safety (1) Earthworks.
+Excavations.
+Foundation construction.
+Underground works (1) Electric furnaces (2) Electric heaters (1) Electric road vehicles (1) Electric tools (2) Electrical and electronic equipment (1) Electrical apparatus for explosive atmospheres (2) Electrical engineering in general (3) Electricity supply systems (1) Electroacoustics (2) Electronic components in general (1) Enamels (2) Environmental testing (1) Equipment for petroleum and natural gas industries in general (3) Examination of physical properties of water (1) Examination of water in general (1) Explosives.
+Pyrotechnics and fireworks (5) External sewage systems (1) Fertilizers (3) Fibre optic interconnecting devices (3) Fibre optic systems in general (1) Fire protection (1) Fissile materials and nuclear fuel technology (1) Fixed resistors (1) Floor coverings (2) Fuel systems (1) Gas cylinders (2) Gas pressure vessels, gas cylinders (1) Gases for industrial application (1) Geometrical Product Specification (GPS) (1) Governance and ethics (1) High voltage switchgear and controlgear (1) Hoses and hose assemblies (1) Identification cards.
 Chip cards.
-Biometrics (1) Indoor sports equipment (1) Information technology (Vocabularies) (1) Insulating materials in general (1) Insulation systems (1) IT applications in health care technology (1) IT applications in transport (11) IT Security (11) Jewellery (6) Lamps in general (1) Low voltage switchgear and controlgear (2) Management systems (4) Materials and articles in contact with foodstuffs (1) Medical equipment in general (1) Medical microbiology (1) Microbiology of water (1) Milk and milk products in general (2) Miscellaneous domestic and commercial equipment (3) Non-destructive testing (2) Non-destructive testing of metals (2) Other semiconductor devices (1) Other services (1) Outdoor and water sports equipment (1) Petroleum products and natural gas handling equipment (1) Piezoelectric devices (1) Pipeline components and pipelines in general (6) Pipelines and its parts for district heat (1) Pipelines and its parts for external sewage systems (2) Plastics pipes (1) Power transmission and distribution lines (2) Printed circuits and boards (1) Protection of and in buildings (1) Public buildings (1) Radiation measurements (1) Radiographic equipment (1) Railway engineering (Vocabularies) (1) Railway rolling stock in general (2) Reactor engineering (1) Rectifiers.
+Biometrics (1) Immunity (1) Indoor sports equipment (2) Information technology (IT) in general (3) Information technology (Vocabularies) (1) Insulating materials in general (1) Insulation systems (1) IT applications in transport (11) IT Security (10) Ladders (1) Lamps in general (1) Low voltage switchgear and controlgear (2) Management systems (2) Materials and articles in contact with foodstuffs (2) Medical equipment in general (1) Medical microbiology (1) Microbiology of water (1) Milk and milk products in general (1) Miscellaneous domestic and commercial equipment (1) Non-destructive testing (3) Non-destructive testing of metals (1) Other semiconductor devices (1) Outdoor and water sports equipment (1) Petroleum products and natural gas handling equipment (1) Piezoelectric devices (1) Pipeline components and pipelines in general (6) Pipelines and its parts for district heat (1) Pipelines and its parts for external sewage systems (2) Plastics pipes (2) Power transmission and distribution lines (1) Printed circuits and boards (1) Protection of and in buildings (1) Public buildings (2) Radiation measurements (1) Radiographic equipment (1) Railway rolling stock in general (2) Reactor engineering (1) Rectifiers.
 Converters.
-Stabilized power supply (2) Relays (1) Safety of machinery (1) Sensory analysis (2) Small craft (1) Small kitchen appliances (2) Software (1) Solar energy engineering (2) Substations.
-Surge arresters (1) Surface preparation (2) Surface treatment (1) Switches (2) Syringes, needles and catheters (4) TELECOMMUNICATIONS.
-AUDIO AND VIDEO ENGINEERING (10) Telecontrol.
-Telemetering (1) Temperature-measuring instruments (1) Valves in general (1) Ventilators.
-Fans.
-Air-conditioners (1) Washers and other locking elements (1) Wind turbine energy systems (1) Wood-based panels in general (2) Wood, sawlogs and sawn timber (1)
+Stabilized power supply (2) Relays (1) Safety of machinery (1) Sensory analysis (2) Small craft (2) Small kitchen appliances (2) Software (1) Solar energy engineering (1) Solid fuels (1) Sterilized packaging (3) Surface preparation (2) Surface treatment (1) Switches (1) Syringes, needles and catheters (4) TELECOMMUNICATIONS.
+AUDIO AND VIDEO ENGINEERING (11) Telecontrol.
+Telemetering (1) Temperature-measuring instruments (1) Trailing stock (1) Valves in general (1) Washers and other locking elements (1) Wind turbine energy systems (1) Wood-based panels in general (1)